Andromeda

 Let us run the execute:

-This message commences a sale, listing each token for 1000ujunox with a minimum of 0 and expires at height 80000.
+This message commences a sale, listing each token for 1000uandr with a minimum of 0 and expires at time 1751933560585000000 .
 The recipient defined in this message will be the receiver of the funds after the sale has ended.
-In this case the recipient is another ADO within the app, the splitter.
-The recipient is defined by the name provided in the app and an optional message to be attached to the funds.
-We can define the message as the “send” message for the splitter, which in turn divides the funds to the two vaults declared above.
+In this case the recipient is another address.

-The sale is up, time to purchase our minted tokens.
+The sale has started, time to purchase our minted tokens.

 Purchase the tokens